 Additional explanation of fees and costs

 Fee or cost Amount How and when paid

 Family Law fees

 Request for Information \$70 per request

-Splitting of superannuation entitlement \$100 for each party Payable on application by EFT at the time of the request.
+Splitting of superannuation entitlement \$100 for each party Payable on application by BPAY at the time of the request.

-Financial advice fees The costs of making financial advice available to Super SA Income Stream Investors through Industry Fund Services (IFS) are included in the administration fees charged to all investors.
-For more information about accessing financial advice services, visit supersa.sa.gov.au
+Financial advice fees The costs of making financial advice available to Super SA Income Stream Investors are included in the administration fees charged to all investors.
+For more information about accessing financial advice services, visit supersa.sa.gov.au.